Evert-R/milestone-four/README.md

 - As the site owner I would want to see the unpaid orders first, then the orders that have not been sent and then the completed orders
 - As the site owner I would want to be able to mark an order paid, unpaid, sent or not sent
 - As the site owner I would want to be able to add shipping regions, and edit their costs
-- As the site owner I would want to be able to

 #### Features
 ##### Work (Portfolio)